Dalston railway station (Cumbria): Facilities

 Along with most other stations on the line, it is unstaffed, meaning that passengers need to purchase tickets on the train.
 Step-free access is available to both platforms and train running information is provided by telephone and timetable posters.
-Digital information screens and a ticket machine are also being installed by Northern in 2019 as part of a rolling station improvement plan in the area.
+Digital information screens and a ticket machine were installed by Northern in 2019 as part of a rolling station improvement plan in the area.

 Services

 Following the May 2021 timetable change, the station is served by an hourly service between Carlisle and Barrow-in-Furness, with some trains continuing to Lancaster.
 During the evening, the station is served by an hourly service between Carlisle and Whitehaven.
 All services are operated by Northern Trains.